matthewrkrieger/DevOpsUX/dashing-example/README.md

 ## Dashing
 Dashing can be picked up here: http://shopify.github.io/dashing/
+And a whole bunch of pre-made widgets are here: https://github.com/Shopify/dashing/wiki/Additional-Widgets

 ## Paid Dashboard Apps (in no particular order)
 - Klipfolio: http://www.klipfolio.com/